 - Use the cloth to dry.

-- To refresh the laces, put them in a delicates bag and throw them in the wash.
+- To clean the laces, put them in a delicates bag and throw them in the wash.

 Cleaning Light Colored or White Sneakers